JahnTech/webmethods-is-jt_excel/README.md

 - `jt.excel.pub.sheet` : Sheet-related operations (get, update, insert data etc.)
 - `jt.excel.pub.cell` : Single cell-related operations

-For the time being there is no details documentation for the individual services.
+For the time being there is no detailed documentation for the individual services.
 For inquiries about those please get in touch with [JahnTech](https://jahntech.com).